AAFC-Bioinfo-AAC/template-repository/README.md

 ## Documentation

-> 👉 *REQUIRED: Provide all technical details of the project in a separate document linked here.*
+> 👉 *REQUIRED: Provide all technical details of the project in a separate document and link it here.*

 For technical details, including installation and usage instructions, please see the [User Guide](/docs/user-guide.md).